issp-center-dev/dsqss/doc/en/dla/users-manual/input_standard.rst

 ``name``
-   The name of lattice.
+   A string denoting the name of lattice.
-   This is just a comment or marker, and will not be used.
+   This is just a comment or a marker, and will not be used.

 ``lattice``
    The section specifying general information of lattice.